top of page

 The above assumes that voters will approve of the proposed skeleton government (max 15% total tax), and does not include anything extra like paying off the national debt or Social Security.
 This means that the medical industry will have to reduce their expenses to fit within $2,500 per year for a given patient.
 A 40-year period, from ages 20-60, results in a total of $100,000 being available for a lifetime's worth of medical expenses.

 For example, consider the following regarding the cost of surgery.
-The average salary for general surgeons is $450,000 and registered nurses $70,000.
+The average salary for general surgeons is $450,000, and registered nurses $70,000.
 If five surgeries are performed each week (which is below the national average so it's easier on the medical staff), that results in $3,461 for two surgeons and $1,076 for four nurses, or $4,537 total for six medical personnel per procedure (including pre-/post-care).

-Add the expense for medical instruments, supplies, and the use of a sanitized room, the average surgical procedure should be approx. $5,000-$10,000, which is affordable with the above estimate.
+Add the expense of medical instruments, supplies, and the use of a sanitized room, the average surgical procedure should be approx. $5,000-$10,000, which is affordable with the above estimate.
 However, the medical industry charges a great deal higher than that (e.g., coronary bypass costs up to $200,000).

 After years of relying on the "blank check" aspect of insurance where the medical industry overcharged patients excessively, medical costs under the new policy will need to adjust to a world where patients pay for the procedure themselves, which will bring costs down to more normalized levels.